JnBrymn/JnBrymn.github.io/_posts/2018-09-16-build-your-own-skip-list.md

 ## Conclusion

 Despite the poor performance of _my_ skip list for low cardinality lists, I still think this data structure is pretty amazing.
-I'm sure that I (or someone much smarter than me) could reimplement the skip list in c and get much better performance than I. I'm confident of this because otherwise the skip list wouldn't have found such favor among data store builders.
+I'm sure that I (or someone much smarter than me) could reimplement the skip list in c and get much better performance.
+I'm confident of this because otherwise the skip list wouldn't have found such favor among data store builders.
 The skip list [features prominently in many data stores that I'm sure you've heard of](https://en.wikipedia.org/wiki/Skip_list#Usages): Cassandra, Lucene (e.g. Solr and Elasticsearch), Redis, HBase, and leveldb just to name a few.